UPPMAX/R-matlab-julia-HPC/docs/common/on-demand.md

 - **Cosmos** and **Dardel** use the On-Demand Desktop developed at LUNARC, which is accessible via Thinlinc.
 - **Kebnekaise** uses Open OnDemand[^1] via a dedicated web portal at [https://portal.hpc2n.umu.se](https://portal.hpc2n.umu.se).

 Desktop On-Demand is most appropriate for *interactive* work requiring small-to-medium amounts of computing resources.
 Non-interactive jobs and jobs that take more than a day or so should generally be submitted as batch jobs.
-If you have a longer job that requires an interactive interface to submit, make sure you keep track of the wall time limits for your facility
+If you have a longer job that requires an interactive interface to submit, make sure you keep track of the wall time limits for your facility.

-!!! important

 On-Demand applications are *not* accessible via SSH; you must use either Thinlinc (Cosmos and Dardel) or the dedicated web portal (Kebnekaise).

 [^1]: Open OnDemand is a web service that allows HPC users to schedule jobs, run notebooks and work interactively on a remote cluster from any device that supports a modern browser.
 The Open OnDemand project was funded by NSF and is currently maintained by the Ohio SuperComputing Centre.
 Read more about [OpenOndemand.org](https://openondemand.org/).